World-of-Arcanus/Arcanus-Game/README.md

 Intel HD Graphics 620 or better (client only)

-Arcanus should work on standard Linux distributions like Debian or Ubuntu (by using Mono), but I haven't tested it yet.
+Arcanus should work on standard Linux distributions like Debian or Ubuntu (with Mono), but I haven't tested it yet.
 I do plan on supporting this eventually.
 However, it will mostly not work on Mac.
 Please let me know if you do get it working, but otherwise I don't have any plans to support this.

 Build Instructions
 -------------------------